SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 [image assetsSrc="How-Does-Computing-Work.png" /]

+[/slide]

+[slide hideTitle]
 # Variables

 A variable is a name given to a memory location.
 It is the basic unit of storage in a program.

 * The value stored in a variable can be changed during program execution.

-* A variable is only a name given to a memory location, all the operations done on the variable effects that memory location.
+* A variable is only a name given to a memory location, every operation done on the variable affects that memory location.

 * In Java, all the variables must be created before use.